Call to speak to a Licensed Insurance Agent

 Sixty-four percent of both Medicare Part C and Part D plans provide coverage for the medication Nucala.

 Most Medicare plans restrict the amount of purchase for Nucala at a time.
 If you need to purchase more than the allowed limit, Medicare may not cover the additional amount.
-In a situation like this, you can either wait until the period has passed before refilling, or you can contact your plan provider and ask for an exception.

 Most Medicare plans also may require you to have prior authorization before they provide coverage for this medication.
 The usage of this medication has to be for medically necessary purposes.
 You must contact your plan provider to get authorization.